Thee Temple ov Psychick Youth: Schisms

 In the early 1990s, a rift occurred within the network when Genesis P-Orridge of Psychic TV, one of the few founding members still involved at that time, and probably the best known public face of TOPY during the 1980s, announced their departure from the organization.
-This was later exacerbated with Genesis P-Orridge later claiming to have shut down the network upon leaving and requesting that the group no longer use the registered trademark of the Psychick Cross.
-Some of the remaining members of the network chose not to go along with this and carried on with their activities.
-TOPY continued to grow and evolve throughout the 1990s and into the 21st century while Genesis P-Orridge moved on to other projects such as The Process, as well as a similar project to TOPY called Topi.
+This was later exacerbated with Genesis P-Orridge claiming to have shut down the network upon leaving and requesting that the group no longer use the registered trademark of the Psychick Cross.
+Some remaining members of the network chose not to go along with this and carried on with TOPY which continued to grow and evolve throughout the 1990s and into the 21st century.
+Meanwhile Genesis P-Orridge moved on to other projects such as The Process, as well as a similar project called Topi.

-Genesis P-Orridge's TOPY has been criticized by Dan Siepmann as being a front for abuses of power and developing an actual cult of personality.
+Genesis P-Orridge's TOPY has been criticized by Dan Siepmann as being a front for abuses of power and developing a cult of personality.